Melaleuca brachyandra: Description

 Melaleuca brachyandra is a shrub growing to 1.5-8 m tall with hard bark and a rigid habit.
 Its leaves are arranged alternately and are 18-61 mm long, 0.5-1.7 mm wide, linear in shape, kidney-shaped in cross section and with the end tapering to a sharp point.

 The flowers are arranged in spikes on the ends of branches that continue to grow after flowering.
 The spikes are up to 35 mm in diameter with 7 to 36 individual flowers.
 The petals are 2.8-4.9 mm long and fall off as the flower ages.
 There are 50 to 84 stamens in each flower, with their "stalks" (the filaments) rich crimson and "tips" (the anthers) green.
 Flowering occurs from September to January and is followed by fruits that are woody capsules, 9-12.4 mm long.

 Taxonomy and naming

 Melaleuca brachyandra was first formally described in 2006 by Lyndley Craven in Novon.
 It had previously been known as Callistemon brachyandrus since John Lindley described it in 1849 in Journal of the Horticultural Society of London.
 The specific epithet (brachyandra) is derived from the ancient Greek words brachys (βραχύς), meaning "short" and anēr, genitive andros (ἀνήρ, genitive ἀνδρός), meaning "male", referring to the length of the stamens being shorter than the styles.

-Callistemon brachyandrus is regarded as a synonym of Melaleuca brachyandra by the Royal Botanic Gardens, Kew.
+Callistemon brachyandrus is regarded as a synonym of Melaleuca brachyandra by Plants of the World Online.